yur-spiridonov/NPAt-Core-Research/README.md

 1. **Bit-for-Bit IEEE 754 Compatibility:** An alternative algorithm that produces results **identical** to the standard, but executes on the CPU without an FPU and significantly faster than emulation.
    * **View implementation:** [yur-spiridonov/PresentationNPat](https://github.com/yur-spiridonov/PresentationNPat)

-2. **The NPAt Core Strategy (NPAt_Demo):** A native algorithm that exceeds the standard in precision and simplicity by fully utilizing the NPAt format features and modern CPU architecture.
+2. **The NPAt Core Strategy (NPAt_Demo):** A native algorithm that exceeds the standard in precision and simplicity.
+Its superior efficiency is derived from the **structural features of the NPAt format**, which allow for more effective use of existing CPU architectures.
    * **Current Repository:** High-precision core with 64-bit mantissa.

 ## 📜 Intellectual Property & Research